-The deadline for Proposals has expired.The software development conference building IoT will be held in Heidelberg at the Print Media Academy from May 3 to 5, 2017.
-The second edition of this conference sheds again a light on the full spectrum of topics connected to the Internet of Things and Industry 4.0, focusing on the technical implementation in an enterprise environment.
-The new event wants to convey basics and central aspects, while giving room to present the most important theories, tools and experiences to tap the full potential of existing infrastructures.
+The deadline for Proposals has expired.The software development conference building IoT will be held in Cologne at the KOMED congress center from April 1 to 3, 2019.
+Again, the conference sheds a light on the full spectrum of topics connected to the Internet of Things and Industry 4.0, focusing on the technical implementations in an enterprise environment.
+It covers basics and central aspects, while giving room to present the most important theories, tools and experiences to tap the full potential of existing infrastructures.

-The organisers of building IoT are heise Developer, the online channel for software development; dpunkt.verlag, publisher of reference books for the professional computing scene; and iX, the magazine for professional information technology.
-They invite interested parties to submit proposals for talks (40 and 75 minutes) and trainings (7 hours) on the following topics:
+The organisers of building IoT are heise Developer, the online channel for software development, dpunkt.verlag, publisher of reference books for the professional computing scene, and iX, the magazine for professional information technology.
+They invite interested parties to submit proposals for talks (45 and 75 minutes) and trainings (7 hours) on the following topics:

 - Fundamentals in hardware, electronics and information technologies for software developers